AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 ## Overview {#overview}

-[Salesforce CRM](https://www.salesforce.com/) is a popular Customer Relationship Management (CRM) platform.
+[!DNL Salesforce CRM](https://www.salesforce.com/) is a popular Customer Relationship Management (CRM) platform.

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [Salesforce REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_composite_upsert_example.htm?q=contacts), which allows you to update identities within a segment into Salesforce CRM.
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [Salesforce REST API](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_composite_upsert_example.htm?q=contacts), which allows you to update identities within a segment into [!DNL Salesforce CRM].

-Salesforce CRM uses OAuth 2 with Password Grant as an authentication mechanism to communicate with the Salesforce REST API.
-Instructions to authenticate to your Salesforce CRM instance are further below, in the [Authenticate to destination](#authenticate) section.
+[!DNL Salesforce CRM] uses OAuth 2 with Password Grant as an authentication mechanism to communicate with the Salesforce REST API.
+Instructions to authenticate to your [!DNL Salesforce CRM] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}